vladi33/Bookstore/README.md

 # Bookstore 📚

-Bookstore is a web-based application for managing a personal book collection, built using **Spring Boot**.
+Bookstore is a web-based application for manage a personal book collection, built using Spring Boot.
-The system allows users to securely store, organize, and manage their favorite books in a private library.
+The system allows users to securely store, organize, and manage their favorite books in a library.

 ---

-## 1. How to Run the Application
+## 1. How to launch the Application
-Run the Project:
+   Project launch:

-    In Eclipse, right-click on the project root -> Run As -> Spring Boot App.
+    In Eclipse, right-click on the project -> Run As -> Spring Boot App.

-    The application will start on: http://localhost:8080.
+    The application will launched on: http://localhost:8080.

 ## 2. Database Configuration: